Priest: Wicca

-Distinctive clerical clothing is less often worn in modern times than formerly, and in many cases it is rare for a priest to wear it when not acting in a pastoral capacity, especially in countries that view themselves as largely secular in nature.
-There are frequent exceptions to this however, and many priests rarely if ever go out in public without it, especially in countries where their religion makes up a clear majority of the population.
-Pope John Paul II often instructed Catholic priests and religious to always wear their distinctive (clerical) clothing, unless wearing it would result in persecution or grave verbal attacks.

-Christian traditions that retain the title of priest also retain the tradition of special liturgical vestments worn only during services.
-Vestments vary widely among the different Christian traditions.

-In modern Pagan religions, such as Wicca, there is no one specific form of dress designated for the clergy.
+In modern Wicca, there is no one specific form of dress designated for the clergy.
 If there is, it is a particular of the denomination in question, and not a universal practice.
-However, there is a traditional form of dress, (usually a floor-length tunic and a knotted cord cincture, known as the cingulum), which is often worn by worshipers during religious rites.
+There is a traditional form of dress, (usually a floor-length tunic and a knotted cord cincture, known as the cingulum), which is often worn by worshipers during religious rites.
 Among those traditions of Wicca that do dictate a specific form of dress for its clergy, they usually wear the traditional tunic in addition to other articles of clothing (such as an open-fronted robe or a cloak) as a distinctive form of religious dress, similar to a habit.